top of page

 MAXTED, R H Des

-He is on the Lae Memorial Papua New Guinea, the Leongatha Memorial and the memorial at Leongatha Secondary College (formerly Leongatha High School).
+He is on the Lae Memorial Papua New Guinea, the Leongatha Memorial and at the Leongatha High School.

 bottom of page